-Or you could always use a submersible pump, like the Rule 1800.
+Or you could always use a submersible pump, like the Water Wizard.
 This is quick and easy to use and will have most spas drained in a half hour or less, depending on the gallonage.

 On average, spa owners drain and refill their spa about every 2-4 months.
 This can vary depending on the chemical balance in the water and how often the spa is used (and how many people are using it).

 Once you’ve completely drained the spa you will clean the interior surfaces.
 A soft rag should easily remove dirt from the hot tub shell.
 Pay extra attention to the water line where the most build up will occur.
 Our Spa Cleaner is a great degreaser and will not leave behind any residue.

 Spa Pillows can be removed and cleaned with a mild soap and water solution or you can use the Spa Cleaner.
 If you do use a soap solution be sure to rinse the pillows off thoroughly to remove any soap residue.
 Since the rest of the spa will be sparkling, this is also a good time to condition spa covers with Cover Care.

 If you have any questions about how to deep clean your spa, please give us a call at 1-800-288-7946.
 Do you have any spa cleaning tips for your fellow readers?
 Leave us a comment below!